AD-053/Web_Project_01/README.md

 ---

-## 📄 License

-This project is developed for educational purposes as part of the Web Technology course curriculum.

----

-## 🙏 Acknowledgments

-- Course instructors for project guidelines
-- Bootstrap team for the excellent UI framework
-- Apache Tomcat community for the servlet container
-- MySQL for the robust database system

----

 <div align="center">

-**⭐ If you found this project helpful, please consider giving it a star! ⭐**

-Made with ❤️ using Java Servlets, JSP, and MySQL
+Made with using Java Servlets, JSP, and MySQL

 </div>